 Additionally, families that select Plan A will need to add the "Tuition Refund Plan" fee to their tuition if they are interested in doing so.
-This plan is automatically included in Plans B and C. Contact the Admissions Office for more information.
+This plan is automatically included in Plans B and C. Email sayhello@topekacollegiate.org for more information.